 ST: Tankers carrying oil and other petrochemicals

-If a ship carries oil and other petrochemicals as its cargo, fuel it uses is irrelevant for the purposes of the assessment since, in the case of an emergency, it is the cargo that threatens ecological disaster.
+If a ship carries oil and other petrochemicals as its cargo, the fuel it uses is irrelevant for the concern assessment since, in the case of an emergency, it is the cargo that threatens ecological disaster.

 Example: tankers carrying oil from Varandey, the Pechora Sea across the Barents Sea, tankers carrying oil along coasts of Alaska.